 ADVOCACY: Exists to foster inclusion and give a voice to disenfranchised or marginalized groups

 ACTION: Offers simple actions for complex solutions to facilitate social change at the student, industry, and societal level

-New Study From Dr. Stacy L. Smith & The Annenberg Inclusion Initiative: Inequality in 900 Popular Films
+New Study From Dr. Stacy L. Smith & The Annenberg Inclusion Initiative: Inclusion in the Director’s Chair?

-Dr. Stacy L. Smith and the Annenberg Inclusion Initiative at USC Annenberg are proud to announce their newest study, entitled Inequality in 900 Popular Films.
+Dr. Stacy L. Smith and the Annenberg Inclusion Initiative at USC Annenberg released their annual study in 2017, titled Inequality in 900 Popular Films.

-The study, released today, reveals how little top-grossing movies have changed when it comes to the on screen prevalence and portrayal of females, underrepresented racial/ ethnic groups, the LGBT community, and individuals with disabilities.
+The study, released in summer 2017, reveals how little top-grossing movies have changed when it comes to the on screen prevalence and portrayal of females, underrepresented racial/ ethnic groups, the LGBT community, and individuals with disabilities.
 The study is the largest and most comprehensive intersectional analysis of characters in motion picture content to date.

 Stacy Smith: The data behind Hollywood's sexism